iotexproject/dev-portal-content/academy/smart-lock-with-arduino.md

 This contract is quite simple, it only contains two functions:  One to change the state of our smart-lock, and another to retrieve its state.
 Note the use of the `onlyOwner()` modifiers, which will prevent any user, but the deployer of this contract, to either read or set the state of the lock.

-It is also worth noting that anyone could potentially read the status of the smart lock, which is something to definitely keep in mind when working on this type of application in production terms.
+It is also worth noting that anyone could potentially read the status of the smart-lock, which is something to definitely keep in mind when working on this type of application in production terms.
+While this discussion is outside the scope of this tutorial, the interested developer is invited to browse through more topical articles that can be found throughout the portal.

 ## Deploying the Contract